Alta Ski Area

 You may have heard the myth that Alta's lifts are made of wood.
 While Alta is steeped in old-school ski tradition, you will not find a single wooden ski lift.
 Instead, look for modern infrastructure in a rustic setting, with lodging accents that date back to the early days of skiing.
 Call it charm.
 Alta serves up home-style charm in abundance, right down to Alta's famous grass-fed Utah beef hamburgers at Watson's Shelter, or among the welcoming local at the Peruvian Bar.

-Speaking of charm, most of Alta's lodging accommodations include meals.
+Speaking of charm, most of Alta Ski Resort's lodging accommodations include meals.
 And, indeed, Alta owes its indie spirit in part to an array of locally owned shops and restaurants.
 As a result, repeat Alta-holics and their kids look forward to reconnecting with ski vacation buddies year after year.
-Also, locals love to gather at Alta for the ski after 3 p.m. deal, which (after the initial $10 card activation) enables you to end your day with a quick $5 downhill run or two.
+Also, locals love to gather at the Alta ski area for the ski after 3 p.m. deal, which (after the initial $10 card activation) enables you to end your day with a quick $5 downhill run or two.

-Regardless of what time you arrive, you must hit the High Rustler run, accessed from High Traverse off the Collins lift.
+Regardless of what time you arrive, you must visit the High Rustler run, accessed from High Traverse off the Collins lift.
 This was editor's pick at The Salt Lake Tribune: "No single run symbolizes Utah skiing to the rest of the world quite like Alf's High Rustler ...
 Great skiers dream of making that top-to-bottom descent on a good powder day."
 Happily, with 560 annual inches, good powder days are abundant.
-In fact, Alta is widening Corkscrew (the popular run toward the base of Rustler) making it possible for intermediate skiers to experience a top-to-bottom burner just like the experts.
+In fact, a couple of years ago Alta Ski Area widened Corkscrew (the popular run toward the base of Rustler) making it possible for intermediate skiers to experience a top-to-bottom burner just like the experts.

 Want to double your terrain?
 It's easy to get to Snowbird by traversing the Keyhole or through Mineral Basin — an area descriptively described as huge, wide-open bowls of powder.
 In addition, the scenery of the Alta/Snowbird area is among the most dramatic: Little Cottonwood Canyon's spectacular peaks wrap the resorts in rugged mountain splendor, including American Fork Canyon's Twin Peaks, Mount Superior and the Wasatch Range's most iconic ridgeline, Mount Timpanogos.